ericapeng/daruma-simulator-game/README.md

 # The Darumaotoshi Simulator

 A virtual simulation of the Japanese children's game, daruma otoshi.
+My final project for CSCI-GA 2270, NYU's Graduate Computer Graphics course of Fall 2016.

 ### Daruma Otoshi